 Covering Skin Health for Primary Care Dermatology ECHO sessions will be held from 12 to 1 p.m. the first and third Fridays of the month, and from 7 to 8 a.m. the second Wednesday of the month.
 University of Missouri experts will lead the Friday sessions, and Washington University specialists will lead the Wednesday sessions.
 Participants may join one or both sessions.
 Click here to download the ECHO flyer.
+Click here for a flyer with information specific to Washington University’s urban and specialty ECHO sessions.
 Click below to register.
 Register Why a Dermatology ECHO?
 Many Missourians have no meaningful access to expert dermatologic care.
 Late diagnosis of skin cancers and increased costs from misdiagnosis create an undue burden for patients.
 Early access to expert care saves lives, reduces health care costs and improves access to care for thousands of Missourians.
 How Does This ECHO Work?
 The Dermatology ECHO improves timely, accurate and cost-efficient care for patients with common skin diseases.
 Primary care providers join a team of dermatologists to discuss best practices and evidence-based approaches to: Early-stage identification of skin cancers Complex skin infections Common skin conditions like acne, rosacea and psoriasis Ulcers and unusual skin appearance Topics for Case-Based Learning and Discussion Include: Acne Actinic keratosis Bacterial skin infections Basal cell carcinoma Blisters Common benign skin growths Cutaneous disorders common in solid organ transplant patients Cutaneous manifestations of cancer therapies Cutaneous T-cell lymphoma Dermatitis Drug reactions Fungal infections in adults and children Gynecologic dermatology Hidradenitis suppurativa Infestations/bites LGBTQ dermatology needs Manifestations of rheumatologic disease Melanoma Molluscum contagiosum Non-melanoma skin cancer and criteria for Mohs surgery Petechiae purpura and vasculitis Pruritus Psoriasis Rosacea Squamous cell carcinoma Stasis dermatitis and leg ulcers The red face The red leg Urticaria Viral exanthems Warts Meet the Expert Team University of Missouri Members Join them from 12 to 1 p.m. the first and third Fridays of the month Jon Dyer, MD, Dermatologist Kristen Fernandez, MD, Dermatologist Kara Braudis, MD, Dermatologist Kari Martin, MD, Dermatologist Katie Long, MD, Dermatologist Linda Landry, NP, Nurse Practitioner Washington University Members Join them from 7 to 8 a.m. the second Wednesday of the month Muithi Mwanthi, MD, PhD, Dermatologist Lynn Cornelius, MD, Dermatologist CME Information The Office of Continuing Education, School of Medicine, University of Missouri is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 The Office of Continuing Education, School of Medicine, University of Missouri designates this live educational activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim the credit commensurate with the extent of their participation in the activity.